garrettkrohn/portfolio/src/pages/posts/netBeansToNeovim.md

 also be really discouraging.
 If you are wanting to give Neovim a shot, I would recommend starting with a distro or at the very least start with lazy.nvim.

-After all of that, I am so passionate about Neovim and my workflow that I decided to give this blog a try.
-If you're interested, stay tuned for more content!